ch1ru/ICMP-Scanner/README.md

 # ICMP-Scanner
-A simple ping sniffer based on ch3 of Black Hat Python's
+A simple ping sniffer based on ch3 of Black Hat Python

 ## How to use